Publications

 CWDC, August 24, 2009

-establish the partnerships needed for women to make sustainable changes in order to improve the quality of their family lives.
-The main findings that emerged from the study were the importance women attached to listening to by professionals supporting them and how they felt that the professionals failed to listen to them.
+Early intervention was set up by the practitioner to provide a service for vulnerable families facing social exclusion and with children experiencing behavioral, social, emotional and mental health difficulties.
+The practitioner collected the views of ten women during semi-structured interviews to examine their reports of cohesiveness, connectedness, and disconnections of the relationships experienced during the group work.
+In addition, the study examined women’s mood diaries and journals to provide background information about their feelings and relationships.
+This study demonstrated that creating opportunities for sustained and sensitive engagement with participants can establish the partnerships needed for women to make sustainable changes in order to improve the quality of their family lives.
+The main findings that emerged from the study were the importance women attached to being listened to by professionals supporting them and how they felt that usually the professionals failed to listen to them.
 It showed the support they gave each other and needed from the practitioner in order to put nurturing strategies in place to support their children.
 Participants recognized the need to make changes in themselves in order for their relationships with others to work.

 Healthy, Active and Outside